Datomic/datomic-tutorials/todo-app/part-2/todo-app/README.md

   (start-server))
 ```

-Load the file to the REPL and then restart the server
+Load the file to the REPL and then restart the server.

 ```clojure
 ;; REPL
 (restart-server)
 ```

-now let's got to our browser and navigate to http://localhost:8890/ , we should see something like this.
+Now, let's got to our browser and navigate to http://localhost:8890/ , we should see something like this:

 ![](assets/part2.png)

-Awesome, we have our beautiful UI working, we don't need anything else for now.
-Next step is to fetch the data from Datomic instead of db-example.
-Let's go back to the `src/todo_db.clj` file and take a look at the query we use previously to fetch lists and items.
+Awesome, we have our beautiful UI working.
+We don't need anything else for now.
+The next step is to fetch the data from Datomic instead of `db-example`.
+Let's go back to the `src/todo_db.clj` file and take a look at the query we used previously to fetch lists and items.

 ```clojure
 (d/q '[:find (pull ?list [:list/name {:list/items [:item/text]}])